drawref/drawref-backend/README.md

 ## Licensing

 The software itself is distributed under the ISC license.
 The sample data (in the `/samples` folder) is distributed under different terms as described in [the LICENSE file](./LICENSE.md).

+We use some path functions from Backstage written by The Backstage Authors, licensed under the Apache License, Version 2.0.
+Check out [backstagePath.ts](./src/utilities/backstagePath.ts) for the full license informatino.